 Canada implemented its national health insurance system-referred to as Medicare-under the Medical Care Act of 1966.
-Currently, Medicare is composed of 13 provincial and territorial health insurance plans, sharing basic standards of coverage, as defined by the Canada Health Act (Health
+Currently, Medicare is composed of 13 provincial and territorial health insurance plans, sharing basic standards of coverage, as defined by the Canada Health Act (Health Canada 2006).

-Canada 2013).
 The bulk of financing for Medicare comes from general provincial tax revenues; the federal government provides a fixed amount that is independent of actual expenditures.
-The health expenditure in the public sector accounts for 70% of the total health care expenditures.
-The private sector expenditure is composed of household out-of-pocket expenditure, commercial and not-for-profit insurance expenditure and non-consumption expenditure (Canadian Institute for Health Information 2012).
+Taxes are used to pay for nearly 70% of total health care expenditures in Canada.
+The remaining 30%, which pays for supplementary services, such as drugs, dental care, and vision care, is financed privately (Canadian Institute for Health Information 2005).
 Many employers offer private insurance for supplemental coverage.

 Provincial and territorial departments of health have the responsibility to administer medical insurance plans, determine reimbursement for providers, and deliver certain public health services.
 Provinces are required by law to provide reasonable access to all medically necessary services and to provide portability of benefits from province to province.
 Patients are free to select their providers (Akaho et al. 1998).
-According to Canada's Fraser Institute, specialist physicians surveyed across 12 specialties and 10 Canadian provinces reported a total waiting time of 18.2 weeks between referral from a general practitioner and delivery of treatment in 2010, an increase from 16.1 weeks in 2009.
+Several provinces have established contracts with providers in the United States for certain specialized services.
+According to Canada's Fraser Institute. specialist physicians surveyed across 12 specialties and 10 Canadian provinces reported a total waiting time of 18.2 weeks between referral from a general practitioner and delivery of treatment in 2010, an increase from 16.1 weeks in 2009.
 Patients had to wait the longest to undergo orthopedic surgery (35.6 weeks) (Barua et al. 2010).

 Nearly all the Canadian provinces (Ontario being one exception) have resorted to regionalization, by creating administrative districts within each province.
 The objective of regionalization is to decentralize authority and responsibility to more efficiently address local needs and to promote citizen participation in health care decision making (Church and Barker 1998).
-The majority of Canadian hospitals are operated as private nonprofit entities run by community boards of trustees, voluntary organizations, or municipalities, and most physicians are in private practice (Health Canada 2013).
+The majority of Canadian hospitals are operated as private nonprofit entities run by community boards of trustees, voluntary organizations, or municipalities, and most physicians are in private practice (Health Canada 2006).
 Most provinces use global budgets and allocate set reimbursement amounts for each hospital.
-Physicians are paid fee-forservice rates, negotiated between each provincial government and medical association (MacPhee 1996; Naylor 1999).
+Physicians are paid fee-for-service rates, negotiated between each provincial government and medical association (MacPhee 1996; Naylor 1999).